 Thinking about taking classes at Edison State Community College?
-That's great!
 We would love to have you as a student.
-Learn more about Edison State and take a glimpse into life as a college student.
+Utilize the menu below to learn more about us and to take a glimpse into life as an Edison State student.

 What are you interested in?
 With so many programs to choose from, you are certain to find something that suits you!

 Edison State Community College offers one of the lowest tuition rates in Ohio, and more than 61% of students attending Edison State receive some form of financial aid including grants, scholarships, educational loans and/or part-time work study.
 An affordable quality education is attainable.
 Edison State provides an excellent value whether you want to pursue an associate degree or complete the first two years of a bachelor's degree.

 You may have an opportunity to earn college credit for non-collegiate learning that you have garnered prior to enrolling at Edison State Community College.
 Make arrangements to apply for prior learning credit as soon as possible after admission.